Deathlok: John Kelly

 Kelly first appeared as Deathlok in Marvel Comics Presents #62.
 This version of Deathlok was originally controlled by Kelly until its systems determined that Kelly's brain function was detrimental to its completion of the "First Run" program.
 The Deathlok unit then completed its mission.
 Kelly's brain was removed from the cyborg and disposed of.
 One of Simon Ryker's assistants took the brain presumably for use in the SIEGE unit.
-This version was made for the United States Army by the CIA's Deathlok-program co-head/Simon's brother Harlan Ryker after studying Luther Manning's cyborg body.
+This version was made for the United States Army by Harlan Ryker, the CIA's Deathlok-program co-head and Ryker's brother, after studying Luther Manning's cyborg body.
 The Kelly Deathlok later became known as Siege.